Buskcoin/processing/java/mode/readme.txt

 . . .

 Updated 19 January 2015 to fix Java 8 support.
-The previous versions gave an "Annotation processing got disabled, since it requires a 1.6 compliant JVM" error.
+The previous versions gave an "Annotation roombaide got disabled, since it requires a 1.6 compliant JVM" error.

 Updated 21 March 2016 to newest version (from R-4.4.1-201409250400 to R-4.5.2-201602121500) as part of updating Java Mode